ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `3`

-    Unimplemented feature (for example, "reload")
+    Unimplemented feature
+    RAs should return this for unsupported actions (for example, "reload").

 - `4`